mvilain/gitlab/roles/gitlab/README.md

 The domain and URL at which the GitLab instance will be accessible.
-This is set as the `external_url` configuration setting in `gitlab.rb`, and if you want to run GitLab on a different port (besides 80/443), you can specify the port here (e.g. `https://gitlab:8443/` for port 8443).
+This is set as the `external_url` variable setting in `gitlab.rb`, and if you want to run GitLab on a different port (besides 80/443), you can specify the port here (e.g. `https://gitlab:8443/` for port 8443).

     gitlab_git_data_dir: "/var/opt/gitlab/git-data"